Cook smarter

 Reliability No electricity, no motor, no breakdowns Requires power, parts wear out

 The difference is most noticeable with aromatic ingredients.
-Crushed garlic tastes different from minced garlic — the mortar releases more allicin.
+Crushed garlic tastes different from minced garlic because the mortar releases more allicin.
 Pounded basil stays green longer than blade-chopped basil because less oxidation occurs.
-Toasted spices ground by hand release more volatile oils than machine-ground spices because no heat is generated during grinding.
+Toasted spices ground by hand release more volatile oils than machine-ground spices because no heat builds up during grinding.

 Types of mortars